freshOS/AssetChecker/README.md

 ## Try it!

-AssetChecker is part of [freshOS](http://freshos.org) iOS toolset.
-Try it in an example App ! <a class="github-button" href="https://github.com/freshOS/StarterProject/archive/master.zip" data-icon="octicon-cloud-download" data-style="mega" aria-label="Download freshOS/StarterProject on GitHub">Download Starter Project</a>
+AssetChecker is part of [freshOS](https://freshos.github.io/) iOS toolset.
+Try it in an example App! <a class="github-button" href="https://github.com/freshOS/StarterProject/archive/master.zip" data-icon="octicon-cloud-download" data-style="mega" aria-label="Download freshOS/StarterProject on GitHub">Download Starter Project</a>

 ## How
 By using a **script** running automatically, you have a **safety net** that makes using Asset Catalog a breeze.